qiita-spots/qiita/qiita_pet/support_files/doc/source/qiita-philosophy/index.rst

 prepared in different ways so we can answer different questions.
 For example, let's imagine a study looking at how different `microbial communities changes during mammalian corpse decomposition
-<https://www.ncbi.nlm.nih.gov/pubmed/26657285>`__.; thus, your full study design
+<https://www.ncbi.nlm.nih.gov/pubmed/26657285>`__; thus, your full study design
 is to collect a set of samples, which you will then process with 16S, 18S and ITS primers.
 This will result in 1 sample and 3 preparation information files, `see it in Qiita <https://qiita.ucsd.edu/study/description/10141>`__.

-Now, let's imagine other more complex examples:
+Now, let's imagine other more complex example:

 1. All of the samples were prepped for 16S and sequenced in two separate MiSeq runs

-2. 50 of the samples were prepped for 18S and ITS, and sequenced ina single MiSeq run
+2. 50 of the samples were prepped for 18S and ITS, and sequenced in a single MiSeq run

 3. 50 of the samples were prepped for WGS and sequenced on a single HiSeq run

 4. 30 of the samples have metabolomic profiles

 To represent this project in Qiita, you will need to create a single